seanlaff/AirDelivery/README.md

 JC2-MP addon that allows players to deliver packages by plane, runway to runway.

-This is a rough framework for "taxi" stlye delivery missions that I started this project to help familiaze myself with the JC2MP API.
+This is a rough framework for "taxi" stlye delivery missions that I started to help familiaze myself with the JC2MP API.
 There's next to no polish but I figured others might gain something from it.
 Feel free to modify/copy/interpret.

 #### Usage